oliverlietz/bd-j/DiscCreationTools/net.java.bd.tools.logger/README.md

+# logger

+Logger can be used to log the application behavior at runtime, which can be useful especially on hardware players that do not give out System.out or System.err output by default.
+See net.java.bd.tools.logger.XletLogger API description for the methods one can call.

 This is a tool to help debugging of an application on a player that does not support logging, such as a PS/3.

 Instead of using System.out and System.err, one can use